sheadawson/silverstripe-linkable/README.md

 ## Link / LinkField

-A Link Object can be linked to an External URL or, an internal Page or File in the SilverStripe instance.
+A Link Object can be linked to a URL or, an internal Page or File in the SilverStripe instance.
 A DataObject, such as a Page can have many Link objects managed with a grid field, or one Link managed with LinkField.

 ### Example usage